visualizevalue/mint/docs/index.md

 hero:
   name: "Mint &lt;/&gt;"
   text: Own Your Art Stack.
-  tagline: Mint is an internet protocol enabling the creation and collection of
+  tagline: Mint is an open source internet protocol enabling the creation and
-           digital artifacts on the Ethereum Virtual Machine.
+           collection of digital artifacts on the Ethereum Virtual Machine.
   image:
     src: /icon-app.svg
     alt: Mint